andyblz/CDCSharp/Week2/README.md

 **NOT COMPLETE.**

 ### PokeInfoAssignment
 A user can input a Pokemon ID, and the form will grab information from the PokeApi.
-The form will then redirect to another page that displays that Pokemon's information.
+Once the form is submitted, the page displays the Pokemon's information on the same page with the help of AJAX.
 **NOT COMPLETE.
-Does not utilize AJAX, and does not display multiple Types.**
+Does not display multiple Types.**

 ### PortfolioAssignment
 Created a portfolio containing three pages that utilizes routing with a navbar, and styling.